j-lgs/terraform-provider-talos/docs/resources/control_node.md

 <a id="nestedatt--config--apiserver"></a>
 ### Nested Schema for `config.apiserver`

-Required:
+Optional:

 - `admission_control` (Attributes List) Configures pod admssion rules on the kubelet64Type, denying execution to pods that don't fit them. (see [below for nested schema](#nestedatt--config--apiserver--admission_control))
-- `cert_sans` (List of String) Extra certificate subject alternative names for the API server’s certificate.
 - `disable_pod_security_policy` (Boolean) Disable PodSecurityPolicy in the API server and default manifests.
 - `env` (Map of String) The env field allows for the addition of environment variables for the control plane component.
 - `extra_args` (Map of String) Extra arguments to supply to the API server.
 - `extra_volumes` (Attributes List) (see [below for nested schema](#nestedatt--config--apiserver--extra_volumes))
 - `image` (String) The container image used in the API server manifest.

+Read-Only:

+- `cert_sans` (List of String) Extra certificate subject alternative names for the API server’s certificate.

 <a id="nestedatt--config--apiserver--admission_control"></a>
 ### Nested Schema for `config.apiserver.admission_control`